 Start doing kick counts

 Once you hit the third trimester, it’s really important to tune into your baby’s daily movements.
-The best way to do this is with kick counting, where you lie quietly for 2 hours and try to feel 10 movements.

 Research shows that kick counting is a free and SUPER effective way for mamas to track baby’s wellbeing in the womb, spot potential problems, and prevent stillbirth!

 - Start a timer and record how long it takes for you to feel 10 movements

 - Pick a time when baby is active to start counting, preferably at the same time every day